 Changes to rent charges for flats

-Explanation of rent and service charges from 5 April 2021 for flats
+Rent and service charges from 4 April 2022

-This year your basic rent will be increased by Consumer Price Index (CPI) as at 1 September 2020 + 1.5%.
-We fully understand that any increase to your rent will not be good news as these are unpreceded times with the on-going Covid-19 pandemic and its impact on households.
+This year your basic rent will be increased by Consumer Price Index (CPI), as at 1 September 2021 plus 1%.
+We fully understand that any increase to your rent will not be good news as these are unpreceded times with the ongoing COVID-19 pandemic and its impact on households.

 There may be an increase to your service charges and water charges unless you have a water meter.
 The water charge increase is calculated by the water company and sent to us each year in February.

 Service charges may increase but the same formula of CPI (3.1) +1% will not apply.
 We set service charges in line with our Rent and Service charge setting policy.
 The policy states that we will set charges appropriately to cover the cost of providing the service to you.

 The council letter notifying you of the changes to your rent amount will provide you with a detailed breakdown of any service or water charges and shows you the total amount due for your home.